flornkm/florians-site/content/work/curations.md

 <div>

+# Work
 # Curations

 </div>

 <div>

 A curated collection of the best products on the web.
+Developed and maintained from early 2022 to early 2023, featuring a collection of tools across multiple categories.

 </div>